Are US elections too expensive to be fair?

 Consistency is key

-So, political campaigns know they need to get in early and big with advertising.
+Political campaigns know they need to get in early and big with advertising.
 It’s a race to get voters making a choice and a commitment as early as possible.
 They know most people will stick to their choice once they make it.

 Of course, the ads don’t stop until the voting starts and a second aspect of human nature is key here.